-The total consolidated TEO Group's revenue for the year 2011 was LTL 750 million, a decline of 3.1 per cent over the total revenue of LTL 773 million for the year 2010.

-Revenue from Internet, TV, IT and other services continued to grow and partially offset the decline in revenue from voice telephony and data communications services.
+The total revenue in 2013 was LTL 721 million, a decrease by 5.2 per cent over the total revenue of LTL 760 million in 2012.
+During 2013 revenue from Internet, data communication, TV and IT services continued to grow while revenue from voice telephony, network capacity and other services went down.

-Revenue share from voice telephony services in total revenue continued to shrink and amounted to 49.9 per cent of total revenue for the year 2011.
-Share of revenue from Internet and data communications services was 33.7 per cent, television services - 6.3 per cent, IT services - 6.3 per cent and other services - 3.6 per cent.
+Share of revenue from voice telephony services from the total amount of revenue continued to shrink and amounted to 42.2 per cent of the total revenue in 2013 (46.7 per cent in 2012).
+Share of revenue from Internet services increased and was 24.7 per cent, data communication and network capacity services - 11.7 per cent, IT services - 9.7 per cent and television services - 8.6 per cent, while share of revenue from other services remained the same and amounted to 3.2 per cent.